martasframos/Data-Projects/README.md

 **Distribution Shapes:** The KDE plots allow us to observe the shape of the distributions for each feature pair.
 For instance, petal length and width demonstrate distinct bimodal distributions, indicating the different species can be separated based on these measurements.

-**Species Separation:** By coloring the KDE plots according to species, we can easily identify how well the features differentiate between the three iris species (Setosa, Versicolor, Virginica).
+**Species Separation:** By colouring the KDE plots according to species, one can easily identify how well the features differentiate between the three iris species (Setosa, Versicolor, Virginica).
 Setosa shows a clear and distinct distribution in petal dimensions compared to the other two species, which tend to overlap more.

 **Density Peaks:** The KDE provides a smooth representation of data density, highlighting where the concentrations of points lie.
 For example, the density contours reveal that Setosa has a concentration of data points around specific feature values, while Versicolor and Virginica have wider spreads, suggesting more variability in their measurements.

 **Multivariate Relationships:** The pairwise KDE plot emphasizes the interactions between features.
 For example, the relationship between sepal length and sepal width might show a different distribution than between petal length and width.
 Observing these relationships helps in understanding how these features interact and influence classification.

-**Usefulness for Model Selection:** The insights gained from the KDE plots can inform decisions on which features to include in predictive modeling.
+**Usefulness for Model Selection:** The insights gained from the KDE plots can inform decisions on which features to include in predictive modelling..
 Features that show clear separations between species may be more beneficial for classification tasks.

 ##### 2.1.8 t-SNE Visualization